Skip to content

 The last chapter readers saw was 401, in December 2024.
 It closed out a short 11-chapter burst — the pattern Togashi has fallen into since the 2018 hiatus.
 Every time he comes back, he comes back with a stockpile.
 Every time the stockpile eventually runs out, and the silence resumes.

 That's the part fans are quiet about.
-Everyone's publicly hyped.
-Privately, a lot of us are doing the math: twenty chapters is probably not enough to wind down the Succession War, get off the Black Whale, reach the continent, and kick the next arc into gear.
+Publicly everyone is hyped; privately, a lot of us are doing the math.
+Twenty chapters is probably not enough to wind down the Succession War, get off the Black Whale, reach the continent, and kick the next arc into gear.
 It's the middle of a middle.
+Togashi is fifty-nine.
+Chronic back pain has structured his working life for more than a decade.
+The question fans don't like asking out loud, but keep asking, is how many of these twenty-chapter drawers are left.

 The sketch says more than the caption

+The picture itself is the story.
 Kurapika is Togashi's.
-Sailor Mars and Artemis are Takeuchi's — she drew them herself, on the same paper, in her own unmistakable line.
+Sailor Mars and Artemis are Takeuchi's — drawn by her, on the same paper, in her own unmistakable line.
 Sailor Mars holds a date card that happens to be Takeuchi's birthday.
 The post ran a single hashtag: #Artemis2, the name of NASA's upcoming crewed lunar mission, because Sailor Mars's cat is named Artemis, because of course Togashi would make that joke.
 It's a love note, a birthday card, and a fan-art pun folded into one image.

 Takeuchi does not draw for the public often anymore.
 She's been mostly absent from the manga industry since Sailor Moon ended in 1997, and her public appearances in the last decade have been rare.
 When she does draw, it is almost always for her husband's work — a Kurapika sketch here, a short message of encouragement there.
-She is, in her small, quiet way, the person most responsible for Hunter x Hunter still existing.
+She is, in her quiet way, the person most responsible for Hunter x Hunter still existing.

 This is why the announcement reads differently than a typical manga-industry update.
 Togashi has made false promises to fans before.
 He has never made them to Naoko.
 An image of the two of them drawing on the same page is the single most reliable signal, short of Jump's own confirmation, that the chapters are going to ship.